solidusio/solidus/README.md

 ## Demo

+You can try the live Solidus demo [here.](http://demo.solidus.io/) The admin section can be accessed [here.](http://demo.solidus.io/admin)

-Try out Solidus with one-click on Heroku:
+You can also try out Solidus with one-click on Heroku:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/solidusio/solidus-example-app)

-Alternatively, you can use Docker to run a demo on your local machine.
+Additionally, you can use Docker to run a demo on your local machine.
 Run the following command to download the image and run it at [http://localhost:3000](http://localhost:3000).